cirosantilli/linux-cheat/kernel/README.md

 Processes can be in one of the following states (`task_struct->state` fields)

 -   running: running. `state = TASK_RUNNING`

 -   waiting: wants to run, but scheduler let another one run for now

     `state = TASK_RUNNING`, but the scheduler is letting other processes run for the moment.

 -   sleeping: is waiting for an event before it can run

     `state = TASK_INTERRUPTIBLE` or `TASK_UNINTERRUPTIBLE`.

-- stopped: execution purpusifully stopped for exaple by SIGSTOP for debugging
+-   stopped: execution purposefully stopped for example by `SIGSTOP` for debugging

     `state = TASK_STOPPED` or `TASK_TRACED`

 -   zombie: has been killed but is waiting for parent to call wait on it.

     `state = TASK_ZOMBIE`

 -   dead: the process has already been waited for, and is now just waiting for the system to come and free its resources.

     `state = TASK_DEAD`